Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 Many people said this wouldn't be possible - here I am to prove they were wrong ;)

 IMPORTANT -> For people using VMware or ESXI (software for using virtual machines): Before starting the EXE please shutdown/pause/suspend all open virtual machines.
 Alle not closed VMware VMs will crash during restarting the graphic adapter so that data loss will happen!
-If you not use VMware or shutdowned/paused/suspended them you'll be fine!
+If you have not installed VMware or shutdowned/paused/suspended them you'll be fine!

 -------------------------------
 WARNING - AWARE WHAT YOU DO